 Of course, there are makers who do indeed make their patterned steels to only the very highest quality – but this comes at a price.
 A piece of good, stainless patterned steel sufficient to make an 8” chef’s knife is going to cost in the region of £200.
 So, if you’re not paying well over £800 for your Damascus knife then you’re probably being sold a dupe.

-Whilst we may not deal in Damascus knives, we offer customers the opportunity to create their own perfect Savernake knife.
-Fully customisable, you can choose from 44,380 options to design your own knife via our online knife configurator.
+Whilst we may not deal in Damascus knives, we offer customers the opportunity to create their own bespoke knife.
+Fully customisable, you can choose from 44,380 options to design your own knife via our online knife configurator and custom knife engraving is included as standard.
 It will then be handcrafted by us and delivered – included is our lifetime guarantee.